 Furthermore, the safety of Avery Point is also due to its geography and niche mission.
-The campus is located at a small town of Groton, a peninsula that juts out into the Atlantic Ocean.
-Students can either attend at the Avery Point campus and later on transfer to UConn mother campus, or just stay for both marine emphasis and the best ocean views.
+The campus is located in the small town of Groton, a peninsula that juts out into the Atlantic Ocean.
+Students can either attend at the Avery Point campus and later on transfer to UConn’s mother campus or just stay for both marine emphasis and the best ocean views.

 West Haven, Utah

 Upon enrollment, students are encouraged to join workshops on sexual assault prevention, alcohol or drug abuse, and crime prevention.
 New students also expect a tightly knitted community that commits to providing a vibrant and safe campus life.

 Founded in 1891 in Utah, the Stevens-Henager College is the oldest in the city.
 It has associate, bachelor’s, or master’s degrees in graphic arts, medicine, computer and technology, business, healthcare, and accounting.
 They have other branches throughout Idaho and Utah, although the one notable for its being safe is the Logan, Utah campus.